 Functional Endoscopic Sinus Surgery

-Functional endoscopic sinus surgery (FESS) is the standard procedure for most patients requiring surgical management of chronic sinusitis or polyposis.
+Functional endoscopic sinus surgery (FESS) is the standard procedure for most people who require surgical management of chronic sinusitis or polyposis.
 The procedure allows correction of obstructions, including polyps, ventilation, and drainage to aid healing.

-Candidates for the Procedure.
-In general, patients should have tried and failed extensive medical therapy before undergoing surgery.
-This usually includes several prolonged courses of broad-spectrum antibiotics, nasal corticosteroids, nasal saline irrigation, allergy testing and immunotherapy (when appropriate), and sinus drainage (when appropriate).
+Candidates for the Procedure: In general, surgery is reserved for people who have tried and failed medical therapy, including several courses of broad-spectrum antibiotics, nasal corticosteroids, and sinus drainage (when appropriate).

-Patients who may benefit from endoscopy include those with:
+People who may benefit from sinus surgery include those with: